 Sunstein’s many articles and books include Republic.com (2001), Risk and Reason (2002), Why Societies Need Dissent (2003), The Second Bill of Rights (2004), Laws of Fear: Beyond the Precautionary Principle (2005), Worst-Case Scenarios (2007), Nudge: Improving Decisions about Health, Wealth, and Happiness (with Richard H. Thaler, 2008), Simpler: The Future of Government (2013) and most recently Why Nudge?
 (2014) and Conspiracy Theories and Other Dangerous Ideas (2014).

-You may enter the Academy at 8:15 a.m. or shortly after.
+You may enter the Kimmel Center at 8:00 a.m. and proceed to Verizon Hall.
 Seating is on a first-come basis.
 Each guest will be required to have a ticket.
 The numbers on the tickets are not seat numbers.
 This is a general- admission event.
 The acoustics throughout the hall are excellent and the sight lines are very good.

 A sign language interpreter be on the left side of stage, signing the remarks of the speakers.
 If you would like to see the interpreter, please sit on the left side (that is, facing the stage) and up front.

-Graduates will need to be in their seats by 8:45 am.
+JDs will need to be in their seats by 8:20 am.
+LL.M.s will need to be in their seats by 8:40 am.
 Being in the seat assigned to you allows you to receive your Penn Law diploma on stage following various speeches and presentations.
 There is no place at the Kimmel Center or Verizon Hall to leave purses and personal items.
 Please leave all items with your guests.

 Law School Graduation Reception